Introduction to How Cameras Focus

 What are focus points?
 If you remember the last lesson when I explained spot metering, you can use that concept to think about focus points.
 A camera might use dozens of focus points to bring a scene into focus, or you could select one focus point to focus on what you find important.

-If you look at the image to the left, you’ll see what might be a typical viewfinder for a camera.
+If you look at the image above, you’ll see what might be a typical viewfinder for a camera.
 Each of the squares [▪] represents a different focus point that the camera can use.
 In some cases, you might use all of them or maybe just one.
 This is a good example of where you might just use one focus point (shown in red) to make sure the bird’s head area is in focus.

-Many cameras will look at the metering of the scene to help it decide what to focus on.
+Many DSLR cameras will look at the metering of the scene to help it decide what to focus on.
 In a scene like this, the camera might realize that the subject is something bright against a dark background.
 A smart camera will ignore the focus points in the dark areas and just use the ones in the bright areas.
 Even though you have all of the focus points activated, the camera may decide which ones to use.

 The problem with using all of the focus points is that what you want in sharp focus and what the camera thinks should be in sharp focus can be two different things.
-If you look at the bird to the left, the camera would decide that the bird’s body should be in focus.
+If you look at the bird sample, the camera would decide that the bird’s body should be in focus.
 If you have limited depth of field, then you might get the wings in focus, but the head and eyes will soft and possibly soft enough to ruin the photo.

 Every camera is different, so I can’t give you specific instructions on how to set your camera, but here are some guidelines to use for your focus settings.

 Using less focus points makes AF faster.
 I think it just makes sense that if I use all 51 AF points in my camera, the camera will take a little longer to focus and still might not focus on what I’m expecting.
 I can cut that down to 21 and focus will be a little faster.
 I can cut further, down to 9 AF points and now the camera has much less to look at.
-Or I can just use one, but I better make sure I have the one AF point directly on what I want in focus.
+Or I can just use one, but I better make darned sure I have the one AF point directly on what I want in focus.

 Focus points in the center of the frame are more accurate.
 In general, camera designers will put the more accurate (cross-type) AF sensors in the middle of the frame as that is usually where we are going to focus.
 The AF sensor isn’t just one big, single sensor, but is usually comprised of several smaller sensors so each area can function separately.